How to Make Yourself Into a Learning Machine

 When I come across something in a book that seems useful to understand and remember, I will highlight it on my Kindle and add a note to it with the text: “.flash”.

-All notes with “.flash” in them are then automatically loaded into Readwise and organized under a “flash” tag.
+All notes with “.flash” in them are automatically loaded into Readwise and organized under a “flash” tag.

 Anki helps me remember things by surfacing flashcards that I’m likely to forget just before I’d otherwise forget them.
 It’s called spaced repetition.